rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 published: true
 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/ea51707a4a182959177d9b8244835571'
-bio: "An Azure professional, blog writer, and community contributor with a soft corner of PowerShell.
-I'm learning Terraform and travelling my road to be on top."
+bio: "An Azure professional, blog writer, and community contributor who is passionate about PowerShell.
+I'm learning Terraform and forging my path to be on top."
 canonical: https://blog.topqore.com/monitor-azure-backup-with-log-analytics/
 categories:
     - Azure
 metaTitle: "Configure VS Code for Azure and Terraform"
 metaDescription: "This post shows you how to easily configure and use Visual Studio Code&reg;
-(VS Code) for Azure&reg; DevOps, Terraform&reg;, and Git repositories. "
+(VS Code) for Azure&reg; DevOps, Hashicorp&reg; Terraform&reg;, and Git repositories. "
 ogTitle: "Configure VS Code for Azure and Terraform"
 ogDescription: "This post shows you how to easily configure and use Visual Studio Code&reg;
-(VS Code) for Azure&reg; DevOps, Terraform&reg;, and Git repositories. "
+(VS Code) for Azure&reg; DevOps, Hashicorp&reg; Terraform&reg;, and Git repositories. "
 ---

 This post shows you how to easily configure and use Visual Studio Code&reg;
-(VS Code) for Azure&reg; DevOps, Terraform&reg;, and Git repositories.
+(VS Code) for Azure&reg; DevOps, Hashicorp&reg; Terraform&reg;, and Git
+repositories.

 <!-- more -->